Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Removing Front Grille on 3rd Gen Tacoma

-The next step is to remove the two clips and two bolts from the top of the grille.
+Next, remove the (2) clips and (2) bolts from the top of the grille.

 These are the only hardware holding the grill in.